 A detailed discussion of monitoring frequencies, including current conditions, is provided in Section 5.4.4 of the Staff Report.

 Non-storm water NPDES dischargers required to conduct routine monitoring, must do so at the IWC using the most sensitive species at the frequency specified in their permit.
-MMEL compliance tests are required when an acute or chronic routine monitoring test results result in a fail at the IWC.
+For dischargers with effluent limitations, MMEL compliance tests are required when an acute or chronic routine monitoring test results result in a fail at the IWC.
+For each fail, the non-storm water NPDES dischargers would conduct a maximum of two MMEL compliance tests.
+For dischargers that do not have chronic toxicity monthly median effluent limitations, MMET tests are required when an acute or chronic routine monitoring test results in a fail at the IWC.
 For each fail, the non-storm water NPDES dischargers would conduct a maximum of two MMEL compliance tests.

 Some non-storm water NPDES dischargers are already conducting routine monitoring at the same frequencies as required in the Provisions for chronic and acute toxicity.
-These facilities would not be required to increase their monitoring frequency to be in compliance with the Provisions.
-Those non-storm water NPDES dischargers that are conducting routine monitoring less frequently than is specified in the Provisions would need to increase their monitoring frequency when their permit is next reissuance, renewal or reopening (to address toxicity requirements). and the monitoring frequency requirement in the Provisions are included in their permit.
-Some discharges that currently do not have toxicity monitoring requirements may now have toxicity monitoring requirements under the Provisions due to changes in the reasonable potential analysis.
+These facilities would not be required to increase their routine monitoring frequency to be in compliance with the Provisions.
+Those non-storm water NPDES dischargers that are conducting routine monitoring less frequently than is specified in the Provisions would need to increase their monitoring frequency when their permit is next reissuance, renewal or reopening (if the permit reopening is to address toxicity requirements).
+And the monitoring frequency requirement in the Provisions are included in their permit.
+Dischargers that currently do not have toxicity monitoring requirements may now have toxicity monitoring requirements under the Provisions.

 Monitoring is a multi-stage process, with multiple components.
 In the context of toxicity testing, there are three components to a single monitoring event: the collection of samples, the transportation of the samples, and the analysis of the samples.
 Some dischargers contract with third-party laboratories and environmental companies to collect and analyze samples, in which case the samples must be transported off-site from the facility.
 Other dischargers have on-site laboratories, in which case transport and sampling requirements may be negligible.
 The method of compliance for those with less frequent monitoring than that required by the Provisions, would be to conduct the required monitoring.